 - and conducting a financial and operational in-depth assessment and action plan with the use of a subcontractor.

 Program Area: Support for Population Health Management and Emergency Medical Services Integration

 The Ohio Flex Program is engaged in population health management and emergency medical services (EMS) integration through the following activities:

-- Conducting a community-level rural EMS system assessment utilizing the existing data from the Ohio Department of Public Safety and a subcontractor to identify capacity and performance issues and identify priorities for CAH communities
+- and conducting a community-level rural EMS system assessment utilizing the existing data from the Ohio Department of Public Safety and a subcontractor to identify capacity and performance issues and identify priorities for CAH communities.

-The Ohio Flex Program, in collaboration with the Ohio State Office of Rural Health (SORH) and the Ohio Department of Health, is updating the Ohio State Rural Health Plan which will include EMS, population health, CHNA and market assessment data of CAHs, small and rural hospitals, local health departments, rural health clinics and other health care providers and community organizations.
+The Ohio Flex Program, in collaboration with the Ohio State Office of Rural Health (SORH) and the Ohio Department of Health, is updating the Ohio State Rural Health Plan which will include EMS, population health, CHNA, and market assessment data of CAHs, small and rural hospitals, local health departments, rural health clinics, other health care providers, and community organizations.
 Additionally, the Flex Program and SORH are active participants in the Ohio Healthcare Quality Collaborative (consisting of the Ohio Department of Health Diabetes program, Department of Aging, Ohio Hospital Association, QIO, Ohio Pharmacists Association, Ohio Health Information Partnership and its quality innovation network (QIN)).

 Please provide information about any efforts to assist CAHs/communities and partner organizations in the transition to value-based care.